Code-Institute-Submissions/reaction-game/README.md

 <br>Closing to end of game time the timer visually enhances this by changing color to yellow followed by red.<br>

 **Modal**
-<br>A modal pop up when the game end and will show the player his or her total score.
-The player is given the
+<br>A modal pop-up when the game end and will show the player his or her total score.
+The player is given the option
-option to resume the gameby clicking on the restart game button.
-The button have a hover effect to visually strengthen the respond to the users activity.
+to resume the game by clicking on the restart game button.
+The button has a hover effect to visually strengthen the response to the user's activity.

 ### Future Features
 - Optimise user experience in older versions of Safari.